reza-mirjahanian/awesome-blockchain/Cosmos/Comsos SDK/baseapp/Type Definition.md

 -   [`CommitMultiStore`](https://docs.cosmos.network/v0.50/learn/advanced/store#commitmultistore): This is the main store of the application, which holds the canonical state that is committed at the [end of each block](https://docs.cosmos.network/v0.50/learn/advanced/baseapp#commit).
 This store is **not** cached, meaning it is not used to update the application's volatile (un-committed) states.
 The `CommitMultiStore` is a multi-store, meaning a store of stores.
 Each module of the application uses one or multiple `KVStores` in the multi-store to persist their subset of the state.
+-

+-   `voteInfos`: This parameter carries the list of validators whose precommit is missing, either because they did not vote or because the proposer did not include their vote.
+This information is carried by the [Context](https://docs.cosmos.network/v0.50/learn/advanced/context) and can be used by the application for various things like punishing absent validators.
+-   `minGasPrices`: This parameter defines the minimum gas prices accepted by the node.
+This is a **local** parameter, meaning each full-node can set a different `minGasPrices`.
+It is used in the `AnteHandler` during [`CheckTx`](https://docs.cosmos.network/v0.50/learn/advanced/baseapp#checktx), mainly as a spam protection mechanism.
+The transaction enters the [mempool](https://github.com/cometbft/cometbft/blob/v0.37.x/spec/abci/abci++_basic_concepts.md#mempool-methods) only if the gas prices of the transaction are greater than one of the minimum gas price in `minGasPrices` (e.g. if `minGasPrices == 1uatom,1photon`, the `gas-price` of the transaction must be greater than `1uatom` OR `1photon`).
+-   `appVersion`: Version of the application.
+It is set in the [application's constructor function](https://docs.cosmos.network/v0.50/learn/beginner/app-anatomy#constructor-function).